-Spouse or former spouse age 62 or older
+- Spouse or former spouse age 62 or older

 - Spouse younger than 62 if taking care of a child who is younger than age 16 or with disabilities

-- Child up to age 18, or up to 19 if a full-time student still in high school
+- Child up to age 18, or up to 19 if they're a full-time student and haven't graduated from high school

 Family members can only receive these payments if you are eligible and have already filed for retirement benefits.

 The value of Social Security benefits you are eligible for can change due to factors such as divorce, having a child, or the death of a spouse.
 If your life circumstances are different than when you started taking Social Security benefits, notify the Social Security Administration to ensure you are receiving the correct benefit.

 It is possible to enroll in Medicare coverage but delay taking your Social Security retirement benefits.
-For many workers, this strategy is the most financially advantageous.
+For many workers, this strategy might be financially advantageous.

 For most older people, it is a good idea to enroll in all parts of Medicare coverage they plan to use as soon as they are eligible at age 65.
 If you delay enrolling, Medicare Part D may become more expensive.
 If you delay signing up for Part B, you may also experience a gap in your coverage or have to pay a late enrollment penalty.

 However, if you can afford to, it is often a smart financial decision to delay receiving Social Security benefits until at least your full retirement age in order to increase the benefit you receive.
 This may mean that there are several years during which you are enrolled and covered by Medicare but not yet receiving your monthly Social Security benefit.